sonlexuan3000/MerkleKV/clients/go/README.md

 // Set a key-value pair
 err := client.Set("key", "value")

+// Set with empty value (handled automatically) err := client.Set("key", "")  // Empty values are represented as "" in the SET command.
+The client handles this automatically.

 // Get a value
 value, err := client.Get("key")
 if err == merklekv.ErrNotFound {